 Contact Costs

-If you incur costs to maintain contact with the child/ren you are entitled to make a claim for those costs to be considered.
-It is not an extensive list of allowable expenses and are related only to the costs to ‘maintain’ contact with the child/ren.
-It will not cover costs incurred during any contact period.
+If you incur expenses to maintain contact with the child(ren), you are entitled to make a claim for those costs to be considered.
+However, the list of allowable expenses is limited and pertains solely to the costs of maintaining contact with the child(ren).
+It does not cover costs incurred during any contact period.

 School fees